wp-plugins/about-me-3000/readme.txt

 1. Go to Appearance: Widgets
 2. Move (drag and drop) the widget to your desired location in the active sidebar.
 3. Click on the config button (small triangle) for the "About Me 3000" widget
 4. Enter the title you want visitors to see on the sidebar
+5. Go to Settings >> About Me
 5. Enter the email address registered with your gravatar (to get your gravatar go to: www.gravatar.com, multiple addresses are supported)
-6. Enable and enter your ID for every social network you want to become visible in your "About Me 3000" widget.
+6. Enable and enter your URL for every social network you want to become visible in your "About Me 3000" widget.

 == Screenshots ==